tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * The above code was adapted to use the limited streamz DataFrame interface with hvplot.
 Because of this, using streaming data may impact or limit the complexity of the final plots.

-Show that the `generate_signals` function also needs modified slightly to convert the index to match the `example` DataFrame used in the initialize function.
+Show that the `generate_signals` function also needs to be modified slightly to convert the index to match the `example` DataFrame used in the initialize function.

 ```python
 def generate_signals(df):